andersengenolsen/SpringCRM/README.md

 # SpringCRM

-Live version of the application:
+Live version of the application (not optimized for mobile):

 http://webapps.andersengenolsen.com:8080/SpringCRM_war/